|

 TRADE EXPANSION

-Meanwhile, other explorers were making their way westward from the east.
+Meanwhile, other explorers were making their way westward from the east by land.
 Traders and settlers followed.

-Everyone's supplies were hauled overland from Montreal - including the North West Company's trading posts (competing with the Hudson's Bay Company) in the interior of BC.
+Everyone's supplies were hauled overland from Montreal - including those for the North West Company's trading posts (competing with the Hudson's Bay Company) located in the interior of today's B.C.

-Simon Fraser, a partner in the company, hoped to discover a route from the west coast and establish a new supply source.
+Simon Fraser was a partner in the company.
+He hoped to discover a suitable route between the west coast and the interior, and to establish a new supply source.

 |

-In 1808, Fraser left Fort George (currently Prince George) following a river he believed to be the Columbia.
-After a long and difficult journey, realizing that the river could never be a major trade route, he arrived at its mouth and confirmed that the latitude was not that of the Columbia River.
+In 1808, Fraser left Fort George (currently Prince George) following a river he believed to be the upper part of the Columbia.
+After a long and difficult journey, which proved that the river could never be a major trade route, he arrived at its mouth and confirmed that the latitude was not that of the Columbia River.

 |